-The Deputy City Manager for Administration is responsible for the oversight and management of five City departments, which include Finance, Management Services, Human Resources, Technology Services, and Support Services, as well as the Public Information Office.
+The Deputy City Manager for Administration is responsible for the oversight and management of four City departments which include Finance, Human Resources, Technology Services, Support Services, as well as the Internal Audit Division and the Public Information Office.

 The Department of Finance oversees the financial affairs of the City and ensures the financial integrity of City operations.
-Departmental services include accounts payable, accounting, purchasing, cash and debt management and maintenance of the City's fixed assets inventory.
-It also oversees the Tax Division, which is responsible for collecting the property taxes levied and the maintenance of all property tax related records.
-The Department of Finance also oversees the Municipal Court Operations which collects court fines, sets trial dockets and maintains the Municipal Court records.
+Departmental services include accounts payable, accounting, budgeting, purchasing, cash and debt management, risk management and maintenance of the City's fixed assets inventory.
+It also oversees the Tax Division, the Municipal Court Operations, and the City Secretary's Office.
+The Tax Division is responsible for collecting the property taxes levied and the maintenance of all property tax related records.
+The Municipal Court Operations collects court fines, sets trial dockets and maintains the Municipal Court records.
+The City Secretary's Office transcribes and maintains official City records, minutes and ordinances, and conducts City elections.